• Skip to main content

 Disclaimer: This post and the recipe card may contain affiliate links, which means we receive a small commission (at no cost to you!) if you make a purchase using these links.
 Rest assured, we only endorse products we own and truly love!

-Filed Under: 30 Minute Meals, Gluten Free, Grain Free, Paleo, Side Dishes, Summer Recipes, Vegan, Vegetarian, Whole30 Recipes Tagged With: basil, potato, potato salad, vegan
+Filed Under: 30 Minute Meals, Gluten Free, Grain Free, Side Dishes, Side Salads, Summer Recipes, Vegan, Vegetarian, Whole30 Recipes Tagged With: basil, potato, potato salad, vegan

 Reader Interactions